Land of Israel: Numbers 34

 According to the Hebrew Bible, Canaan was the son of Ham who with his descendants had seized the land from the descendants of Shem according to the Book of Jubilees.
 Jewish tradition thus refers to the region as Canaan during the period between the Flood and the Israelite settlement.
 Eliezer Schweid sees Canaan as a geographical name, and Israel the spiritual name of the land.
-He writes: The uniqueness of the Land of Israel is thus "geo-theological" and not merely climatic.
+He writes: "The uniqueness of the Land of Israel is thus "geo-theological" and not merely climatic.
 This is the land which faces the entrance of the spiritual world, that sphere of existence that lies beyond the physical world known to us through our senses.
-This is the key to the land's unique status with regard to prophecy and prayer, and also with regard to the commandments.
+This is the key to the land's unique status with regard to prophecy and prayer, and also with regard to the commandments."
 Thus, the renaming of this landmarks a change in religious status, the origin of the Holy Land concept. uses the term Canaan strictly for the land west of the Jordan, but Land of Israel is used in Jewish tradition to denote the entire land of the Israelites.
 The English expression "Promised Land" can denote either the land promised to Abraham in Genesis or the land of Canaan, although the latter meaning is more common.

 The border with Egypt is given as the Nachal Mitzrayim (Brook of Egypt) in Numbers, as well as in Deuteronomy and Ezekiel.
 Jewish tradition (as expressed in the commentaries of Rashi and Yehuda Halevi, as well as the Aramaic Targums) understand this as referring to the Nile; more precisely the Pelusian branch of the Nile Delta according to Halevi—a view supported by Egyptian and Assyrian texts.
 Saadia Gaon identified it as the "Wadi of El-Arish", referring to the biblical Sukkot near Faiyum.
 Kaftor Vaferech placed it in the same region, which approximates the location of the former Pelusian branch of the Nile.
-19th century Bible commentaries understood the identification as a reference to the Wadi of the coastal locality called El-Arish.
+19th century Bible commentaries understood the identification as a reference to the Wadi al-Arish of the coastal town Arish.
 Easton's, however, notes a local tradition that the course of the river had changed and there was once a branch of the Nile where today there is a wadi.
 Biblical minimalists have suggested that the Besor is intended.